mlflow/mlflow/docs/source/llms/tracing/index.rst

 .. note::

-    Client APIs are in **Experimental Status** and is subject to change without deprecation warning or notification.
+    Client APIs are advanced features.
 We recommend using the client APIs only when you have specific requirements that are not met by the other APIs.

 The MLflow client API provides a comprehensive set of thread-safe methods for manually managing traces.
 These APIs allow for fine-grained control over tracing, enabling you to create, manipulate, and retrieve traces programmatically.
 This section will cover how to use these APIs